 As increased development "blurs" the boundaries and historic nature of the Town, a plan for enhancing the entrances to the Town and delineating its borders needs to be developed and implemented.
-The visual impacts of industrial uses at the Oakmont Avenue/Railroad Street entrance and of the commercial/industrial uses at the East Diamond Avenue/Washington Grove Lane entrance degrades conflicts with the very essence of "The Town within a forest".
+The visual impacts of industrial uses at the Oakmont Avenue/Railroad Street entrance and of the commercial/industrial uses at the East Diamond Avenue/Washington Grove Lane entrance degrades the very essence of "The Town within a forest".
 Research should be undertaken to determine the historic structures and locations of the Town's gateways in the past.
-Visitors approaching the town on Washington Grove Lane from Mid-County Highway may not know they are entering a town and, if they do, believe they are driving along the border of the town and not through a town.
-The same might be said for most of Railroad Street.
-This misperception results in excessive speeding, littering, and even a sense of exclusion for some of our residents living along these thoroughfares.

-Posthung signs that identify Signage which identifies Washington Grove needs to be installed on public roads at entrances to the Town.
+Posthung signs that identify Washington Grove need to be installed on public roads at entrances to the Town.
 The signs should be integrated with landscaped areas to reinforce the character of Washington Grove.
 Such entrances would include: Washington Grove Lane at Daylily Lane, Railroad Street at its intersection with East Diamond Avenue and Washington Grove Lane; the humpback bridge crossing on the Oakmont side; and the Oakmont Avenue/Railroad Street grade crossing.

 Maintenance of a treed separation buffer from the development proposed to occur south of the easternmost segment of Ridge Road will require delineating and maintaining the strip of land owned by the Town along that road.

 The Town now maintains the strip of Town-owned land along the south side of the easternmost segment of lower Ridge Road.
 This provides about half off the wooded buffer between the Town and the new Shady Grove Crossing development.

-A planning document should be developed to guide and coordinate all the opportunities and efforts to improve the edges of Town.
-The effort should be to provide include quality but low maintenance landscaping; and signage for entrances at these Town boundaries to reflect the historic nature, scale and significance of the Town including reference to National Register Status and history as appropriate; A a general Town policy toward eliminating unnecessary signs, both at the boundaries and within the Town; and vehicular speed limits. should be encouraged.
+The effort should be to provide quality but low maintenance landscaping and signage for entrances at these Town boundaries to reflect the historic nature, scale and significance of the Town.
+A general Town policy toward eliminating unnecessary signs, both at the boundaries and within the Town, should be encouraged.

 - Continue funding and coordination of the ongoing re-survey, and install monuments at Town block boundary corners; ensure the inclusion of the updated Town plats in the public land records as soon as possible after each block is completed. (next section) - Enhance the entrances to the Town with appropriately designed landscaping and signs at the Town entrances.
 Vehicular speed limits should be incorporated.
-Approaches should be delineated with aesthetically appropriate markers. - Work with property owners, County agencies, and the City of Gaithersburg to screen with plantings and aesthetic fencing the industrial and residential areas bordering the Town. - Approach businesses that border the Town, as well as the owners of the Towne Crest apartments, to offer Town assistance in improving the aesthetic characteristics of their properties with the goal of enhancing Town borders and entrances. - Delineate, using permanent survey markers, the strip of land owned by the Town south of the easternmost segment of Ridge Road, and plant and maintain that strip so that it serves as a buffer free of vehicular crossing traffic. (already done) - Maintain entrance signage and add reference to National Register Status and history. - Develop Comprehensiveplanning documents to guide improvements to the Railroad Street, and Washington Grove Lane and Ridge Road corridors. - Develop plans for enhancing the historically forested areas and viewsheds at our borders - Encourage developments that border the Town to recognize its historic character and ensure commensurately compatible construction.

-- Research should be undertaken to determine the historic structures and locations of the Town's gateways in the past and the historic buildings at the Commercial corner in order to assist compatible integration with the Town - (2.3.2) Boundary Surveys
+Approaches should be delineated with aesthetically appropriate markers. - Work with property owners, County agencies, and the City of Gaithersburg to screen with plantings and aesthetic fencing the industrial and residential areas bordering the Town.

+- Approach businesses that border the Town, as well as the owners of the Towne Crest apartments, to offer Town assistance in improving the aesthetic characteristics of their properties with the goal of enhancing Town borders and entrances. - Delineate, using permanent survey markers, the strip of land owned by the Town south of the easternmost segment of Ridge Road, and plant and maintain that strip so that it serves as a buffer free of vehicular crossing traffic. (already done) - Maintain entrance signage and add reference to National Register Status and history. - Develop Comprehensiveplanning documents to guide improvements to the Railroad Street, and Washington Grove Lane and Ridge Road corridors. - Develop plans for enhancing the historically forested areas and viewsheds at our borders - Encourage developments that border the Town to recognize its historic character and ensure commensurately compatible construction. - Research should be undertaken to determine the historic structures and locations of the Town's gateways in the past and the historic buildings at the Commercial corner in order to assist compatible integration with the Town

+• (2.3.2) Boundary Surveys